 What's the Best Way to Build Endurance?

-From cycling to running and soccer to swimming, aerobic exercise requires endurance so athletes can keep on truckin’ without losing steam.
+From cycling, to running, to soccer, to swimming, aerobic exercise requires endurance so athletes can keep on truckin’ without losing steam.
 But it may not be as easy as running longer, swimming farther, or cycling a century.
-Learn about the traditional ways to strengthen stamina, along with sneaky ways to keep going stronger, longer.
+Here, we lay out some traditional ways to boost stamina along with sneakier ways to keep going stronger, longer.

-To help bump up that endurance a notch, try these tips.
+Try these tips to help bump up endurance a notch.
 With some smart training and nutrition guidance, that Ironman may totally be within reach!

 - Rest up.
 To go long and hard, athletes need fresh muscles, says Greatist Expert John Mandrola: “Go hard on hard days; go easy on easy days; and never string hard days together without adequate rest.”
 Feeling fresh can help anyone go the distance.

 - Eat right.
 When it comes to exercise nutrition, carbs are key, since the body uses glycogen for fuel when the goin’ gets tough .
-Once glycogen runs out, the body turns to energy from other sources, like fatty acids.
+Once glycogen runs out, the body turns to energy from other sources, and begins to burn fat.
 For extended cardio sessions, consume 30-60 grams of carbs every hour, depending on body weight.
-Studies have also found a mix of carbs and protein can enhance endurance performance and reduce muscle damage — win! .
-Keep in mind, the best mix of carbohydrates, fat and protein varies considerably amongst athletes, says Mandrola.
+Studies have also found a mix of carbs and protein can enhance endurance performance and reduce muscle damage—win! .
+That said, keep in mind that the best mix of carbohydrates, fat and protein varies considerably amongst athletes, says Mandrola.
 Experiment, experiment, and experiment some more to find the right combination for you.

 - HIIT it up.
 It might sound crazy, but often less really is more.
-High intensity interval training — quick bouts of intense exercise — can help improve endurance in conjunction with traditional training .
-Need some ideas?
-Give a stadium run a try, or hit the track for some speed.
-Just remember to get plenty of recovery after these workouts — they’re intense!
+High intensity interval training—aka quick bouts of intense exercise—can help improve endurance in conjunction with traditional training .
+Need some ideas on how to mix it up?
+Run some stairs or try a track workout for some speed.
+Just remember to get plenty of recovery after these workouts—they’re intense!

 - Add some strength.
 When it comes to endurance training, variation is important.
-Resistance training can strengthen our bones, ligaments, tendons, and muscles — helping improve overall fitness and help with that final sprint to the finish .
-So mix up aerobic exercise with kettlebells, dumbbell, and bodyweight exercises to help improve stamina
+Resistance training can strengthen our bones, ligaments, tendons, and muscles—helping improve overall fitness and helping with that final sprint to the finish .
+Mix up aerobic exercise with kettlebells, dumbbell, and bodyweight exercises to help improve stamina

 - Turn on the tunes.
 Could it be as easy as pumping up the volume?
-Listening to music has shown to boost endurance performance while walking, so it doesn’t hurt to work out with a little Rihanna or Jay-Z. The mind-body connection is especially strong among endurance athletes, and any pick-me-up can really help when the going gets tough .
+Listening to music has been shown to boost endurance performance while walking, so it doesn’t hurt to work out with some tunes.
+The mind-body connection is especially strong among endurance athletes, and any pick-me-up can help when the going gets tough .

 - Work on what’s weak.
 People often find their fitness niche and stick to it.
-Yet Mandrola advises to work on endurance, people should do mix it up in order to build endurance: Marathoners should work on speed work, and flat-landers should stomp those hills.
+Instead, Mandrola advises people to mix it up in order to build endurance: Marathoners should work on speed, and flat-landers should stomp those hills.
 Getting to that personal best means working on what’s most challenging.

 - Drink beet juice!
 Yup, it’s science.
-A recent study found nitrate-rich beets may help increase stamina up to 16 percent by reducing oxygen intake in athletes.
-(It remains unclear if other nitrate-rich foods produce similar effects .)
-So consider drinking some beet juice along with that bowl of pasta the night before race-day.
+One study found nitrate-rich beets may help increase stamina up to 16 percent by reducing oxygen intake in athletes (It remains unclear if other nitrate-rich foods produce similar effects) .
+So consider drinking some beet juice along with that bowl of pasta the night before race day.
 You never know.
 Just remember that beet juice can be high in sugar, so use in moderation.

 What are your favorite tips to build endurance?
-Tell us in the comments below or get in touch with us on Twitter at @Greatist.
+Share in the comments below or get in touch with us on Twitter at @Greatist.

 - The effect of endurance training on parameters of aerobic fitness.
 Jones, A.M.
 Carter, H. Department of Exercise and Sport Science, Crewe and Alsager Faculty, The Manchester Metropolitan University, England.
 Sports Medicine, 2000 Jun;29(6):373-86.⤴